Web under local loads – Nonlinear FEA

 I think it’s worth taking a look, because confusing nonlinear elastic material and a plastic material may produce some funky outcomes in some analyses.

 Firstly, let’s take a look at what it means that the material is being elastic.
 As Captain Obvious often says:

 Elasticity is a property that allows a solid body to return to its oryginal shape when the load is removed.
 Each solid body deforms when loaded (even if very slightly).
 Solids made from elastic materials will simply return to the oryginal shape when the load is removed.

 You can read a bit more on the wiki page for elasticity.

 Being elastic is actually a super neat feature!
 Especially since usually high-ductility is praised (i.e. in steel structures), we take elasticity for granted.
 This is however not always the case, even though each material has at least a very slight elastic portion of the stress-strain curve.

 Without a doubt, the simplest approach to elasticity is linear-elasticity.
-This is a property that means that the relation between stress and strain in the material is linear.
-Before a certain strain level (sometimes small, sometimes pretty big) materials tend to “start” their strain-stress behavior win a linear way.
+This is a property that means that the relationship between stress and strain in the material is linear.
+Before a certain strain level, (sometimes small, sometimes pretty big) materials tend to “start” their strain-stress behavior in a linear way.
 Often, it’s only the question at which strain level materials stop being linearly elastic.
 When this “limit strain” is reached material will either break, yield (which means it’s not elastic anymore) or it will start behaving in a nonlinear elastic way.